+Peer Review Criteria

-Peer Review CriteriaApplications that meet the basic minimum requirements will be evaluated for technical merit by peer reviewers based on how the proposed project/program addresses the following criteria:
+Applications that meet the basic minimum requirements will be evaluated for technical merit by peer reviewers based on how the proposed project/program addresses the following criteria:

-- Statement of the Problem/Description of the Issue (15%): What critical issue or problem the applicant is proposing to address with this project. - Project Goals and Objectives (20%): How the proposed project will address the identified need and the purpose of the funding opportunity. - Project Design and Implementation (30%): The strength of how the applicant will implement activities, including the soundness of the project design and how the activities align to the stated goals and objectives. - Capabilities and Competencies (25%): The applicant's administrative and technical capacity to successfully complete this project. - Budget (10%): Completeness and cost effectiveness.
+- Statement of the Problem/Description of the Issue (20%): What critical issue or problem the applicant is proposing to address with this project. - Project Goals and Objectives (10%): How the proposed project will address the identified need and the purpose of the funding opportunity. - Project Design and Implementation (20%): The strength of how the applicant will implement activities, including the soundness of the project design and how the activities align to the stated goals and objectives. - Capabilities and Competencies (20%): The applicant's administrative and technical capacity to successfully complete this project. - Budget (15%): Completeness and cost effectiveness. - Plan for Collecting the Data Required for This NOFO's Performance Measures (5%): The applicant's understanding of the performance data reporting requirements and the plan for collecting the required data. - Sustainability (10%): Applicant's sustainability plan to address how the project or technology will continue to operate and be maintained once the award funding has ended.
+This plan should not assume that additional funding under this program is available after the award period, and it should identify state, local, or possibly private funding to ensure the program or technology continues.